- Personalize your Windows 10 system with a cool font pack that you can find free on the Internet.

 - After extracting the font file, simply double click it to open it.

-- Now you’ll see some basic information regarding the selected font.
+After extractig the font file, you’ll see some basic information regarding the selected font.
 In addition, you can preview your font and see how it looks like in different sizes.

-Uninstalling Windows 8, Windows 10 Fonts
+5. Uninstalling Windows 10 Fonts

 - Select the font you want to delete and click on Delete option from the menu on the top.

-- Locate the font you want to delete, right click it and choose Delete from the menu.
+- Locate the font you want to delete, right-click it and choose Delete from the menu.

-Keep in mind that this action is irreversible, so you won’t be able to restore your font.
+Note: Keep in mind that this action is irreversible, so you won’t be able to restore your font.
 If you want to restore a deleted font, you’ll have to download and install it again.

-Installing new fonts on Windows 10 isn’t that hard, and after following our guide you should be able to install font packs and fonts on your Windows 10 or 8 PC without any problems.
+Installing new fonts on Windows 10 isn’t that hard, and after following our guide you should be able to install font packs and fonts on your Windows 10PC without any problems.